shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

 This will disable all form elements inside the panel during panel reload.

-While few of them add very specific behaviour to the grid or tab's views.
-There are also a few more commonly interesting plugins.
+While few of them add very specific behavior to the grid or tab's views, there are also a few more commonly interesting plugins.

 ### Modal